Final Exam (1981 film): Plot

-One night at March College, a young couple are making out in a parked vehicle.
+One night at March College, a young couple is making out in a parked vehicle.
 An unseen assailant slices the vehicle's roof open and murders them both.

 Meanwhile, the nearby Lanier College is preparing for its final exam date.
-In order to ensure a group of students ace their chemistry final, a fraternity fakes a shooting on campus so that the students can have more time to study.
-The prank works, resulting in a small number of students remaining on campus until the following day's final.
+To ensure a group of students ace their chemistry final, a fraternity stages a shooting on campus so the students have more time to study.
+The prank works, leaving a small number of students on campus until the following day's final.
 Meanwhile, the murderer responsible for the March College killings arrives on campus in a van and begins stalking the remaining students.

-Bookish Courtney is studying hard for her exams, while her wealthy roommate Lisa is preparing to leave for her home in New York City.
+Bookish Courtney is studying hard for her exams, while her wealthy roommate Lisa is preparing to leave for her home in NYC.
 Lisa is also having an affair with one of her professors, Dr. Reynolds.
 Gary, a pledge for Gamma Delta, suffers from a prank in which he is bound to a tree for the night.
 The murderer unties him, jumps down from the tree, then eviscerates him with a knife.
-Gary's girlfriend, Janet, arrives and notices a silhouette in the distance on a building rooftop and follows, believing it to be Gary.
-When she realizes it is not her lover, she attempts to flee but the killer grabs and murders her.
+Gary's girlfriend, Janet, arrives, notices a silhouette on a building rooftop in the distance, and follows, believing it to be Gary.
+When she realizes it is not her lover, she attempts to flee, but the killer grabs and murders her.

 Another Gamma member, Wildman, is lured into a darkened gymnasium while attempting to steal prescription drugs from the football coach's office.
 The murderer appears and physically overpowers Wildman, beating and dragging him to a weight-lifting machine where he is then garroted.
 Another student named Mark discovers Wildman's body and is subsequently chased by the murderer into the school's electrical building.
 The murderer jumps out of a barrel and stabs Mark, killing him.
-Nerdy student Radish discovers the carnage and calls the police, but they dismiss him due to the aforementioned pranks.
-Radish rushes to warn Courtney of the imminent danger but is murdered from the killer who is already inside her room.
+Nerdy student Radish discovers the carnage and calls the police, but they dismiss him as a prankster.
+Radish rushes to warn Courtney of the imminent danger, but is murdered by the killer who is already inside her room.

 Courtney returns to her dormitory, where she discovers Radish's body pinned to her door.
 Terrified, she attempts to alert her dormitory, but everyone has gone home for the break.
-Lisa waits for Dr. Reynolds in the school's conservatory but the murderer enters the room and stabs her to death.
+Lisa waits for Dr. Reynolds in the school's conservatory, but the murderer enters the room and stabs her to death.
 Courtney arrives shortly after and sees her corpse.
 The murderer pursues Courtney.
-She arms herself with a kitchen knife then takes refuge in the campus's clock tower.
+She arms herself with a kitchen knife and then takes refuge in the campus's clock tower.
 Alarmed by her rampant pleas for help, a coach arrives, shooting an arrow at the murderer.
 He catches it and impales it into his chest, killing him.
 The killer gets his foot stuck in the damaged flooring as Courtney bashes him with a wood plank.
 He falls to the first floor.
-Courtney cautiously walks past and the murderer grabs her ankle.
+Courtney cautiously walks past, and the murderer grabs her ankle.
 Using his knife, she stabs him 12 times, ultimately killing him.